Natural Baby Life logo (480 x 130)

 • Feeding position

-Since every bottle design is a little different, we’ll have to approach things a little differently for each one when it comes to assembly of the bottle.
+Since every bottle design is a little different, it’s important to look at some of the different brands individually when it comes to assembly of the bottle.
 In general, however, the other items can be tackled in the same way.

 I’ll provide my top choice for a natural and leak-resistant baby bottle, dive into how to stop your bottle from leaking, and then give you a rundown on most of the popular baby bottle brands to help you diagnose your particular issue!

-There are a variety of brands on the market that offer “zero leak” or “leak proof” baby bottles, but keep in mind that it is only true under ideal conditions.
+There are numerous brands on the market that offer “zero leak” or “leak proof” baby bottles, but keep in mind that it is only true under ideal conditions.

-There are any number of operator-error mistakes that can be made (especially with the more complex designs) when you are trying to get a bottle ready in the dark at 2 am or even at 10 am with a hungry baby crying at you.
+There are any number of operator-errors that can be made (especially with the more complex designs) when you are trying to get a bottle ready in the dark at 2 am or even at 10 am with a hungry baby crying in your arms.

-As with any other bottle, it is also important to make sure that all pieces are being replaced as necessary.
+As with any bottle, it’s important to make sure that all pieces are replaced as necessary.
 For instance, most nipples need to be replaced every two to three months, and many manufacturers recommend you replace the bottle itself every six months.
 In reality, most parents probably think that nipples will last as long as the bottle itself, causing problems in the long run.

 The best natural and leak-resistant baby bottle choice